montrehack/challenges/2019-05-15/README.md

-# Breaking AES
+# Breaking Real-World Crypto

-This repo contains cryptographic challenges that aim to teach various practical attacks on symmetric cryptography.
-All challenges use AES, but the same attacks can be used with pretty much any block or stream cipher.
+This repo contains cryptographic challenges that aim to exploit vulnerabilities resulting from the misuse of AES and other symmetric encryption algorithms.

 ## How to run